Yaman-cyber/microflame.js/README.md

 - 🏗️ Scaffold models, views, controllers, and routes easily
 - 🚀 Initialize a fully structured project in seconds
 - ⚙️ Add environment variables across all environments with one command

 ---

+## 🤔 Why MicroFlame?

+Most Node.js boilerplate tools either add too much overhead or are not flexible enough.
+MicroFlame gives you:

+- A clean Express + Mongoose setup
+- CLI scaffolding for MVC architecture
+- Views, routes, models, and environment config
+- A fast way to prototype or build production-ready apps

+---